History of NHCORR

 Board Meetings

 Our public board meetings are held the second Tuesday of each month at 3:30pm.
-Unless otherwise specified, board meetings will be held at our office which is located at 2 1/2 Beacon Street in Concord, NH.
+Board meetings are hybrid both at our office which is located at 2 1/2 Beacon Street in Concord, NH and through zoom.
 For more info, email admin@nhcorr.org.